KuntaiDu/Asteroids-fun-ver/Readme.md

-# Asteroid-funny-ver
+# Asteroid-fun-ver

 ## 1. Introduction

 Our game is based on [this project](https://github.com/andyhd/asteroids).
-We propose a lot of additional features to make this game funnier~
+We propose a lot of additional features.

 ## 2. New features